Miralem Halilović

-Miralem Halilović (born 22 July 1991) is a Bosnian professional basketball player for Bosna of the Bosnian League and the ABA League.
-He is also the captain of the Bosnia and Herzegovina national basketball team.
+Miralem Halilović (born 22 July 1991) is a Bosnian professional basketball player for Cholet Basket of LNB Pro A. He is also the captain of the Bosnia and Herzegovina national basketball team.
 He plays at the power forward and center positions.

 Career

 Miralem grew up with Sloboda Dita and went on to spend four seasons playing for Zagreb.

 After three months spent at Lithuanian Dzūkija at the beginning of the 2014–15 season, he briefly returned to Zagreb and signed a three-month contract with Krka-Telekom in March 2015.

 Zagreb

 In July 2015, he returned to KK Zagreb, signing a contract for one season.

 GKK Šibenik

 In August 2016, he signed with GKK Šibenik.

 Orléans Loiret Basket

 In June 2017, he signed with French club Orléans Loiret Basket of the LNB Pro B.

 Metropolitans 92

 On April 27, 2020, he signed with Metropolitans 92 of the LNB Pro A.